 - Are both the business relationships and agreements being generated and entered into satisfactory to all parties involved?

 - Does the value generated from the organization’s contractual relationships match or exceed the expected value?

 - Is contract efficiency being realized and/or inefficiency being counteracted?

 With this in mind, it’s time to take a look at some of the practices which define the most effective contract management.

 Best practices of contract management

 A big part of building successful contract management strategies is establishing end-to-end control over the entire contract lifecycle.
 Which can be widely achieved by clearly defining roles and establishing routines, while utilizing automation.

 — Nils-Erik Jansson, CEO of Precisely

-Many organizations have already come some way towards achieving greater efficiency in their contract creation by developing contract templates and/or standardized, pre-approved wording for clauses that are consistently included in their contracts — so-called “boilerplate” terms.
-But, just standardizing templates and clauses can only get you so far.
+Many organizations have already adopted some methods towards achieving greater efficiency in their contract creation by developing contract templates and/or standardized, pre-approved wording for clauses that are consistently included in their contracts — so-called “boilerplate” terms.
+But, standardizing templates and clauses can only get you so far.